renatols-jf/spboot-chassi/README.md

 # spboot-chassis

+# Changelist
+## Unreleased
+- Enable FieldRenderable to render nested renderables and collections of renderables.

 # Discalimer
 This project was and is being developed in my free time.
 This means I'll do my best to solve any issues, but a few issues are to be expected.
 This also means there